Capify

 Lodge your BAS

-Once you’ve reconciled everything, total all these records and check everything is absolutely correct including your PAYG and super contributions.
-Complete the appropriate BAS form and lodge it directly to the ATO or to your accountant.
+Once you’ve reconciled everything, total all these records and check everything is absolutely correct, including your PAYG and super contributions.
+Complete the appropriate BAS form and lodge it directly to the ATO or your accountant.
 Ensure you keep a record of all your BAS lodgements for future audits.

 The due date for lodging and paying is displayed on your business activity statement (BAS).